JasonShuyinta/reverse-proxy/README.md

   }
 ```

 The proxy even gets the responses from the server before passing it back to the client.
-This is done
-only for the “getData” operation, so that it can store the response in the cache.
+In particular for the “getData” operation the proxy can store the response in the cache.
 The cache remains
 stored for only 5 seconds, so that if the same request is done within this timeframe, there is no
 need to query the server, it simply takes the stored response from the cache and returns it back to
 the client, saving bandwidth usage and reducing latency.